Yashraj-001/AGO-Lender/README.md

-# NeoX-Lender
+# AGO-Lender

 ## Overview
-NeoX-Lender is a decentralized lending platform leveraging blockchain technology for secure, transparent, and efficient lending services.
-Built using NeoX and smart contracts, this platform enables users to lend and borrow assets seamlessly, while utilizing GAS tokens for transactions.
+AGO-Lender is a modern lending platform aimed at simplifying the lending process for both lenders and borrowers.
+By utilizing advanced technologies and secure architecture, AGO-Lender ensures safe, efficient, and user-friendly transactions for everyone involved.

 shell
 Copy code

 ## Table of Contents
 Features
+Vision
+Business Model
+Future Scope
 Installation
-Smart Contracts
-Usage
-Testing
 Folder Structure
 Contributing
 License